-Nova Scotians have a chance to honour those who have put themselves at risk to help others.
+Nova Scotians are encouraged to nominate individuals who courageously put themselves at risk to help others.

-Nomination forms are available at Access Nova Scotia centres, offices of members of the legislative assembly and at www.novascotia.ca/bravery .
+Nomination forms are available at Access Nova Scotia centres, as well as from offices of members of the legislative assembly and online at www.novascotia.ca/bravery.
 The deadline for nominations is May 1.

-— president of the Nova Scotia Chiefs of Police Association
+— Chief Dave MacNeil, Truro Police Service, past president, Nova Scotia Chiefs of Police Association

 — Cynthia Stevenson, member at large